Barnsley Council (BMBC) Want our Land

 March - July 2006

-PAGE has not gone away and Penistone people are still aware of the threat to public recreational spaces.
+PAGE had not gone away and Penistone people were still aware of the threat to public recreational spaces.
 Local election leaflets mentioned it as a continuing problem.
-A. M. Cotterill attended a planning meeting held by Barnsley council to consider a village green application from Mr Simon Hirst.
+AM Cotterill attended a planning meeting held by Barnsley council to consider a village green application from Mr Simon Hirst.
 The application was to try to protect our recreation ground by granting village green status.

 In a Barnsley Chronicle letter (24/3/06), he reported that six people voted against it.
 He said that, by voting against the application, local Cllrs George Punt, Debbie Toon and Alex Rowley were not acting in accordance with the wishes of community.
 Not all local councillors were like that, as Cllr Brenda Hinchliffe acted in the public interest and was the only local councillor to vote in favour of the application.